The SALSA MLPA Probemix P189 CDKL5/ARX/FOXG1 is an in vitro diagnostic (IVD)1

-genes, in order to confirm a potential cause and clinical diagnosis for atypical Rett syndrome.
+genes, in order to confirm a potential cause for and clinical diagnosis of atypical Rett syndrome.
 This assay can also be used for the detection of deletions or duplication in the human ARX

-genes, in order to confirm a potential cause and clinical diagnosis for X-linked infantile spasm syndrome, or FOXG1
+, in order to confirm a potential cause for and clinical diagnosis of FOXG1

-Deletions or duplications detected with the P189 CDKL5/ARX/FOXG1 probemix must be confirmed by another technique.
-In particular, deletions or duplications detected by only a single probe always require validation by another method.
-Most defects in CDKL5
+Copy number variations (CNVs) detected with P189 CDKL5/ARX/FOXG1 should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
+Most defects in the CDKL5, ARX, NTNG1

 translocation in intron 6 of NTNG1

 gene (Borg et al. 2005).
 Please note that MLPA will not detect balanced translocations.

 Early infantile epileptic encephalopathy (EIEE) is a neurological disorder characterized by seizures.
 The disorder affects newborns, usually within the first three months of life (most often within the first 10 days) in the form of epileptic seizures.
 Most infants with the disorder show underdevelopment of part or all of the cerebral hemispheres or structural anomalies.
 The prevalence of EIEE is estimated at around 1 to 1.6 in 100,000 individuals.
 Mutations in more than 50 different genes are known to cause EIEE, including ARX

 (Bahi-Buisson et al. 2010, Kato et al. 2004).
 Due to the fact that CDKL5

 is located on the X chromosome, the prevalence of EIEE among women is four times higher than in men.
 However, the course is usually more severe among male patients.